sunil-rajpurohit/Dice-Roller-Game-Day3/README.md

 - 🎲 Simulates a 6-sided dice roll
 - 🔁 Allows user to roll repeatedly
-- 🎉 Displays Unicode dice face (⚀ to ⚅)
-- 💻 Lightweight CLI output with screen clearing for better experience

 ---

 ## 🧰 Technologies Used

 - `random` – to simulate dice values
-- `os` – to clear the screen for repeated rolls
 - `time` – to create a rolling delay effect

 ---